harshita-soni/Brobot-aiproject/README.md

 ## Idea

 The idea behind this project is **to develop technology capable of building trusted relationships and conversations** with people.
-This can be achieved by deploying a bot service that can help ease the initial screening process for people who are looking for mental health related aid.
+This can be achieved by deploying a bot service that can help ease the initial screening process for people who are seeking mental health related aid.

 Sometimes all we need is to talk to someone or have someone listen to us.
 Some of our most vulnerable moments happen at 2 am, when there’s no one around.
 BroBot is designed to be there for you, to have a tiny conversation, to vent out your feelings and to direct you to the right professionals if required.